-Choose avocado or safflower oil for cooking at higher temperatures to prevent burning, Cecere recommends.
+Choose safflower or avocado oil for cooking at higher temperatures to prevent burning, Cecere recommends.

 Throwing things out because of the “sell-by” date

 Another habit Sollid wishes people didn’t have?
 Wasting food.
 So he recommends that you don’t throw out food because of the “sell-by” date.
 Instead, focus on “use-by” dates, which let you know when food should be eaten.

 People should throw away products after that date, according to Sollid.
 Plus, this is what use-by and sell-by dates really mean.